massoncheg/forgejo-docs/docs/admin/reverse-proxy.md

 We assume that:

-- Redirection to SSL and the SSL frontend configuration remain unchanged from the TCP setup
+- Redirection to SSL and the SSL frontend configuration remain unchanged from the TCP setup.
-- you are running Forgejo as `git` user and HAProxy as `haproxy` user
+- you are running Forgejo as `git` user and HAProxy as `haproxy` user.
-- the chroot environment is set to the directory `/var/lib/haproxy`
+- the chroot environment is set to the directory `/var/lib/haproxy`.
 - you have included the following settings in the `server` stanza of Forgejo:

 ```ini